hasmhib/unit3-2024/README.md

         })
     return inventory_items
 ```
 This code retrieves the list of materials from the 'inventory' table.
-It runs a query to select the ID, name, and quantity of each material.
+It then runs a query to select the ID, name, and quantity of each material.
 For each item found, it adds a dictionary with these informations to a list, then returns.
-This process gathers current stock information and ready to be displayed or managed within the application.
+This process gathers current quantity stock information and ready to be displayed or managed within the application.

 ### 'generate_inventory_ui' functions _(class InventoryScreen)_